jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One is a counter-balance, the other is a dream.
 Lifeforms are innately lazy, always trying to do more with less because that is exactly what selection rewards.
 But laziness cannot tell the difference between finding a cheaper way to pay the bill and telling yourself the bill isn't owed.
 A polar bear catching seals prevents over-grazing and contributes to the efficient energy flow of an ecosystem—that is how predators pay their bill to evolution.
 The easy kill of the penguin feels like the same instinct.
 It isn't, and it is what fuels every dream of escaping entropy's pains through artificial means.

 Lifeforms battle at the edges for daily survival, whether it's hunter chancing prey, or trees racing for sunlight.
 They need to battle, because over time, this keeps each other doing their ecological role.
 Wanting to kill each other but never eliminate each other is not a contradiction.
-Teammates and bandmates fight for spots all the time.
-That doesn't mean they don't have a shared interest.
+Schoolmates and bandmates fight for spots all the time.
+That doesn't mean they don't have a shared interest too.

 Same for our boardmates and the calories they must find in their shared ecosystem to push entropy back for another day.